andrechristikan/ack-nestjs-boilerplate-docs/tips/readme.md

 #### DebuggerModule

-Like console, but with the ability to write to a file.
-This serves the purpose of debugging everything that we want to catch.
-This is useful in the debugger or when tracking our data flow.
+Like `console.log`, but with the ability to write into a file.
+This serves the purpose of debugging everything that we want.
+This is useful when tracking our data flow in debug mode.

 #### HttpDebuggerModule